erik-riklund/forma/packages/compiler/README.md

 ### Tiny compiler.
 Maximum power.
+> Please note that this project is in an early stage.
+Use with caution - there may be breaking changes ahead 😃

 **Forma Compiler** is a ~2kB declarative, component-based template compiler.
 It enables you to create highly efficient, secure, and maintainable server-rendered applications with ease.